dmarrazzo/quarkus-env-config/README.md

 ### Developer Driven Deployment (Inner Loop)

 It's possible to drive the OpenShift deployment through maven command line.
-This approach is particularly convenient for developers working on their sandbox environment (AKA Inner Loop).
+This approach is particularly convenient for developers working on their sandbox environment, as known as Inner Loop.
+The **inner loop** refers to the process of building, testing, and deploying code changes to a staging or testing environment.

 Deploy the application: